MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-sales-app.md

 ---
-title: Administrator settings for Sales in Microsoft 365 Copilot
+title: Administrator settings for Sales agent
 description: Learn how to use administrator settings to customize the Sales app experience in Outlook and Teams. ms.date: 01/05/2025 ms.topic: how-to